anandvnath/ProblemSolving/md/AndroidSystemDesignPrep.md

 _REST uses rate limiting and throttling headers_.
 They provide error code `429 Too Many Requests` and also `Retry After` header

 ### GraphQL
-GraphQL is a query language that provides data in the format that the client wants using a single structured query.
+_GraphQL is a query language based backend that provides data in the format that the client wants_ using a single structured query.
 Instead of separate REST calls to fetch data, client can use a single end point and send a query on what data it wants.
 ```
 GET /user/123
 GET /user/123/friends